taig/communicator/README.md

 ### Custom Parser

 A Parser is responsible for converting the connection's `InputStream` into something that makes sense for you.
-If you take a look at `com.taig.communicator.result` you will find two predefined Parsers: `Text` for converting the stream into a `String` and `Image` to get an `android.graphics.Bitmap`.
+If you take a look at `com.taig.communicator.result` you will find three predefined Parsers: `Text` for converting the stream into a `String`, `Image` to get an `android.graphics.Bitmap` and `Ignore` in case you don't care about the server response.

 In order to create your own Parser (e.g. for processing HTML or JSON) all you have to do is creating a new class that implements the `com.taig.communicator.result.Parser` interface.